jjvanzon/Circular-Language-Spec/spec/system-interfaces/system-objects.md

 ![](images/1.%20System%20Objects.010.png)

-The inner-most object reference is like a raw pointer while the related item that surrounds it likes to decorate it with info like its class and procedures around it, like a retrieval procedure.
+The inner-most object reference is like a raw pointer while the related item that surrounds it likes to decorate it with info like its class and commands around it, like a retrieval command.

 #### Symbol